Ibrahim778/VitaFTPI-Core/README.md

 Ans: Yes!
 Select use udcd_uvc in unity and enter the path.

 # Notes:
 1. Version 1 of the app only worked with vitashell's ftp making it useless and is no longer suppourted.
 Versions 2 and above of the app require the accompanying app for the vita to be installed.
-You can download the VPK from [here](https://github.com/Ibrahim778/Unity-Loader/releases).
+You can download the VPK from [here](https://github.com/Ibrahim778/Unity-Loader/releases) V4 or above need the accompanying plugin(s) to be installed from [here](https://github.com/Ibrahim778/vitacompanion).

 1. A previous version of this app VitaFTPI worked only for some people so I have migrated it to .NET Core here.